pelagios/recogito-geonames-packager/README.md

 # recogito2-places-geonames-all

-Code to generate a gazetteer file from all of GeoNames
+Code to generate a gazetteer file from all of GeoNames.

+## What this does

+1. Pulls the list of country codes from <http://download.geonames.org/export/dump/countryInfo.txt>
+2. Downloads the dump for each country into the `downloads` folder (warning: this will take a while)